jckuri/BladderDataset/README.md

 ## Federate Learning with a Trusted Aggregator

 In this demo, there are 4 hospitals.
 (The dataset will be split in 4, randomly.)
 There could be more hospitals.
 The 4 hospitals cannot share the cases of their patients because they are competitors and it is necessary to protect the privacy of patients.
 Hence, the ML model will be learned in a federated way.

 How?
 Federated learning is iterated 1000 times.
 At each iteration, a copy of the shared model is sent to all the 4 hospitals.
 Each hospital trains its own local model with its own local dataset, in 5 local iterations.
 Each local model improves a little bit in its own direction.
 Then we compute the local losses and local accuracies to keep track of them and to make graphs of them.
 We send the local models to the trusted aggregator that will average all the model updates.
 This averaged model is the shared model that is sent to all the 4 hospitals at the begining of each iteration.

 In this way, only the ML model will be shared.
 Whereas the local cases of each hospital will be kept private and they will be used to train model updates in a local way.
-Federated learning will protect the privacy of datasets in each hospital and at the same time, we will generate a more robust machine learning model, which will benefit all hospitals.<br>
+Federated learning will protect the privacy of datasets in each hospital and at the same time, we will generate a more robust machine learning model, which will benefit all hospitals.
+This shared ML model preserves the privacy of individual patients and at the same time, reveals important statistics of stereotypical cases.

 <p align="center">
  <img src="images/federated-learning.png">